FilenCloudDienste/filen-cli/README.md

 - `--s3-https`: run the server on HTTPS instead of HTTP (using a self-signed certificate)
 - `--s3-hostname`: which hostname the server should be started on (default is 0.0.0.0)
 - `--s3-port`: which port the server should be started on (default is 80 or 443)
-- `--threads`: enables clustering, number of threads to use for the server (default is no clustering; explicitly set to 0 to set by CPU core count)
+- `--s3-threads`: enables clustering, number of threads to use for the server (default is no clustering; explicitly set to 0 to set by CPU core count)